michaelbarton/auto-qc/auto_qc/MANUAL.md

     threshold.
 The required fields are: `name`, `fail_msg` and `pass_msg`, with an optional `tags' field.
 The description of each of these fields
     are:

-      * **name**: A unique name describing the QC entry
+    * **name**: A unique name describing the QC entry.

     * **fail_msg**: The message to return when this entry QC entry fails.
       Python string interpolation can be used to customise this message with values from the analysis file.

     * **pass_msg**: The message to return when this entry QC entry pass.
       Python string interpolation may also be used to customise this message with values from the analysis file.

     * **fail_code**: An ID for the kind of failure identified if this entry does not pass QC.
 The list of failure codes is returned in the JSON output with the `--json-output` flag.

     * **tags**: A optional list of tags for the QC entry.
 These tags are returned in the JSON output and can be used to organise the QC entries.

   * **operator** - An operator to test the QC value.
 This may be mathematical comparison operators such as 'greater_than' or Boolean operators such as 'AND'.
 The